Protesters target D.C. diners, triggering backlash after heckling woman

 As the crowd moved on, Chuck Modiano continued to yell at Victor.

-“Good for you — you stood your ground,” Chuck Modiano said, demanding to know if she had seen the video of Blake’s shooting.
+“Good for you — you stood your ground,” Modiano said, demanding to know if she had seen the video of Blake’s shooting.
 “We’re not going to change this [expletive] for people like you.”

 Modiano, who identified himself as a “citizen journalist” who writes for Deadspin, said he wanted to understand her resistance.